Kozea/Radicale/DOCUMENTATION.md

 ### What Radicale Will Never Be

 Radicale is a server, not a client.
-No interfaces will be created to work with the server, as it is a really (really really) much more difficult task.
+No interfaces will be created to work with the server.

 CalDAV and CardDAV are not perfect protocols.
 We think that their main problem is their complexity, that is why we decided not to implement the whole standard but just enough to understand some of its client-side implementations.

-CalDAV and CardDAV are the best open standards available and they are quite widely used by both clients and servers.
+CalDAV and CardDAV are the best open standards available, and they are quite widely used by both clients and servers.
 We decided to use it, and we will not use another one.